gbenselum/vagrant_ansible_hell/README.md

 vagrant lab and playbooks with an "ansible hell" of several linux distros

 Beta version.
+Not ready yet

 Fork, Cone or pull :D

-Some of the code is "forked" from: https://medium.com/@mschirbel/how-to-setup-a-home-lab-to-practice-ansible-74b651e9b1df
+Sources and Thaks to:
+https://medium.com/@mschirbel/how-to-setup-a-home-lab-to-practice-ansible-74b651e9b1df